 At CapTech Automation, we are committed to producing state-of-the-art closure lining machines and conveyor systems for industrial capping.
 We understand how difficult it can be to choose the right conveyor type for your operation.
 With a commitment to providing excellent service, our expert support team is here to help you select the best type of conveyor system for your needs.

-Numerous closure lining materials exist for use with caps and closures on consumer products.
+Numerous closure and container cap liner materials exist for use with caps and closures on consumer products.
 The liner choice will impact the fit and function of the closure on the final packaging solution.
 Developing an understanding of the differences between lining cap materials will help to facilitate informed material choices.

 The liner may directly affect the product’s integrity, so it’s essential to choose the best liner possible.
 The liner also helps protect brand integrity by providing consumers with evidence that the product has not been tampered with before purchase.

-Various cap lining materials offer different properties that make each beneficial for specific application types.
-The three main categories of plastic closure liners include cellulosic, foil, and extruded polymer.
-Within these categories, here are some of the most common choices for bottle cap liner materials:
+Various lining cap materials offer different properties that make each beneficial for specific application types.
+The three main categories of plastic closures include cellulosic, foil, and extruded polymer.
+Within these categories, here are some of the most common choices for container cap liner materials:

-- Lift N Peel.
-These specialty designed closure liners have an easy-open polyester tab that makes it convenient for consumers to grip and open.
+Lift N Peel.
+These specialty designed closure liners have an easy-open polyester tab that makes it easy for consumers to grip and open.
 This flexible and robust lining material prevents leaks and maximizes product integrity.
 Compatibility with custom branding sets this closure liner material apart from many other options.

 A variety of products use liner materials in their caps and lids, such as:

-Contact CapTech Automation for your Cap Liner Material
+Contact CapTech Automation for Container Cap Liner Material Expertise

-Choosing the right lining material is essential for maintaining product quality.
-With the long list of lining materials, it can be hard to determine the one best suited to a specific application.
+Choosing the right lining cap material is essential for maintaining product quality.
+With the long list of container cap liner materials, it can be hard to determine the one best suited to a specific application.
 For help selecting the ideal liner material for your situation, please contact us to speak with an expert or request a quote today.

 At CapTech Automation, our team continuously searches for ways to improve efficiency in the manufacturing sector.
 Drawing from the expertise of experienced industry professionals from Big Sky Engineering, we are able to produce advanced closure production machinery that enables our customers to integrate lean manufacturing principles into their operations easily and efficiently.